English Language and Literature

 Affiliate Professors: W. Cohen (English), L. Doherty (Classics), A. Frisch (French), R. Igel (Spanish), F. Keshavarz-Karamustafa (Arabic Studies), J. Levinson (Philosophy)

-Professors Emeriti: A. Berlin, J. Donawerth, J. Hallett (Classics), R. Harrison, L. Kauffman, C. Peterson
+Professors Emeriti: A. Berlin (English), J. Donawerth (English), J. Hallett (Classics), R. Harrison (Spanish and English), L. Kauffman (English), C. Peterson (English)

 Academic advising for English majors, English/Secondary Education double majors, Creative Writing minors, Professional Writing minors, and Rhetoric minors is available throughout the year in 1128 Tawes Hall.
 Departmental academic advising is mandatory for all English majors and English/Secondary Education double majors each semester.
 Students should check Testudo for their registration date and schedule an advising appointment for at least one week in advance of that date.
 Advising appointments can be made by calling 301-405-3825 or by visiting the English Undergraduate Studies Office in 1128 Tawes Hall.